mongodb/docs/source/includes/fact-default-bind-ip.rst

 default.

-When bound only to the localhost, these MongoDB 3.6 binaries can only accept connections from clients (including the :binary:`~bin.mongo` shell, other members in your deployment for replica sets and sharded clusters) that are running on the same machine.
+When bound only to the localhost, these MongoDB 3.6 binaries can only accept connections from clients (including :mongosh:`mongosh </>` and other members of your deployment in replica sets and sharded clusters) that are running on the same machine.
 Remote clients cannot connect to the binaries bound only to localhost.